-In the Name field, provide a name for the data store, for example,
+In the Name field, enter a name for the data store; for example,

-In the Host Urls field, enter one or more connection strings to the stores to use.
+In the Host Urls field, enter one or more connection strings.
 The format for each connection string is

-AM will use the first connection string in the list, unless the server is unreachable, in which case it will try the subsequent connection strings in the order they are defined.
+AM uses the first connection string in the list unless the server is unreachable.
+In this case, it tries the next connection strings in the order in which they’re defined.

-Specify whether to access the data stores by using multiple directory instances in an affinity deployment, rather than a single master directory instance using an active/passive deployment.
+Specify whether the directory servers you’re using as application and policy stores use affinity load balancing, rather than a single primary directory instance in an active/passive deployment.